How could wearing a mask reduce COVID-19 transmission?

 Difficulties related to wearing masks - People with hearing impairments may struggle to communicate if they rely on lip reading (see our section on inclusive fabric masks).
 Mask wearing may be difficult for other sub-groups of the population including children, people with cognitive or intellectual disabilities, people with respiratory problems (unrelated to COVID-19) or those living in hot and humid environments.

-Mixed evidence about mode of transmission - Most COVID-19 infections are a result of being in close contact with an infectious person (for example living with an infected person).
-At present the WHO maintains that COVID-19 is not ‘airborne’ (which has a specific meaning in the context of virus transmission) but is spread via large droplets emitted by infected individuals into the air.
+Mixed evidence about mode of transmission - Most COVID-19 infections are a result of being in close contact with an infectious person (for example, living with an infected person).
+At present, the WHO does not currently consider airborne transmission via aerosols to be a main route of transmission for SARS-CoV-2 among the general population but has recently acknowledged that it cannot be ruled out in crowded indoor settings with poor ventilation.
+While the possibility of airborne transmission is possible and may occur in some settings, the WHO maintains that COVID-19 is largely spread via large droplets emitted by infected individuals into the air.
 What they mean by this is that transmission occurs when an infected person coughs, sneezes or speaks and then releases large droplets into the air around them.
-These droplets (>5-10 microns in diameter) are heavier than the air around them so they tend to fall on floors or surfaces.
-For airborne transmission to occur, a virus must be suspended in smaller (<5 microns in diameter), lighter droplets (also termed ‘aerosols’) that can remain in the air for some time (e.g. even after the infected individual has left the room).
+These droplets are heavier than the air around them so they tend to fall on floors, surfaces or people in the surrounding area.
+For airborne transmission to occur, a virus must be suspended in smaller, lighter droplets (also termed ‘aerosols’) that can remain in the air for some time (e.g. even after the infected individual has left the room).

-There is currently limited evidence as to whether airborne transmission of SARS-CoV-2 is occurring and to what extent, but it appears plausible.
-A laboratory-based study demonstrated that infectious SARS-CoV-2 can remain in the air for at least 3 hours and potentially up to 16 hours.
-While useful to understand the potential for airborne transmission, the results of laboratory-based studies must be interpreted with caution because they do not reflect real-life circumstances.
+There is currently limited evidence as to whether airborne transmission of SARS-CoV-2 is occurring and to what extent, but it appears plausible and the idea is supported by a group of multidisciplinary scientists and engineers.
+Humans may expel aerosols during coughing and sneezing as well as normal speaking and breathing and some larger droplets expelled may evaporate to form smaller, lighter aerosols which can remain airborne for longer.
+Different sized particles may reach different areas of the lungs when inhaled, with smaller particles having greater potential to penetrate the lower respiratory tract.
+For such aerosols to cause COVID-19, expelled particles and aerosols must contain infectious SARS-CoV-2 particles.
+Experimental studies have demonstrated that infectious SARS-CoV-2 can remain in the airborne for at least 3 hours and potentially up to 16 hours in laboratory-generated aerosols.
+While useful to understand the potential for airborne transmission, the results of laboratory-based studies must be interpreted with caution because they do not reflect real-life circumstances and laboratory-generated aerosols may not be representative of the pattern of aerosols expelled during coughing, speaking, or breathing.
 Evidence of SARS-CoV-2 in air samples from healthcare and community settings is mixed and limited.
-Several studies have detected low concentrations of SARS-CoV-2 genetic material in air samples taken from hospital settings (Study 1, unpublished Study 2), while others have been unable to detect SARS-CoV-2 in air samples from patient hospital rooms (Study 1, Study 2).
-A currently unpublished study detected SARS-CoV-2 genetic material in personal (exhaled) air samples taken from hospitalized COVID-19 patients when they were not coughing.
+Several studies have detected low concentrations of SARS-CoV-2 genetic material in air samples taken from hospital settings (Study 1, Study 2, Study 3, Study 4), while others have been unable to detect SARS-CoV-2 in air samples from patient hospital rooms (Study 1, Study 2, Study 3, Study 4).
+To date, only a single unpublished study has detected low levels of infectious virus in air samples collected from hospital rooms of COVID-19 patients.
+It is unclear if the level of virus detected is high enough to cause infection.
 There is an important distinction between the detection of genetic material, which can persist after a virus has been inactivated (‘killed’) and viable (‘live’) virus which may be capable of causing infection.
 To understand this further read this resource.
-To date, no samples have detected infectious SARS-CoV-2 in environmental air samples.
 Additional reviews summarizing the evidence of airborne transmission for SARS-CoV-2 are available here and here.

-What do we know about the effectiveness of masks to prevent and COVID-19 transmission in community settings?
+What do we know about the effectiveness of masks to prevent COVID-19 transmission in community settings?

 A recent systematic review of mask use was published in the Lancet and found that wearing a mask in both healthcare and community settings reduced the risk of infection with coronaviruses that cause COVID-19, SARS, or MERS.
 However, few studies of COVID-19 in non-healthcare (community settings) were available and none were included in the final meta-analysis assessing mask use in community settings.
 The authors found that mask-wearing was more protective in healthcare facilities than in community settings.
 This could be because healthcare workers have increased exposure or because N95 respirators are more common in healthcare settings and were found to be more effective than surgical masks or multi-layer fabric masks in preventing infection.
 It could also be because healthcare staff are more likely to adhere to correct procedures for the safe and effective use of masks.
 Further, N95 respirators, surgical masks, and multi-layer fabric masks were found to be more protective than single-layer masks.
 However, the authors suggested that additional, higher quality evidence is needed as all studies included in this review were observational.